aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ### Running the CalcJob

-Let's now start up the `verdi shell` again and load the `ArithmeticAdd` using the `CalculationFactory`:
+Let's now start up the `verdi shell` again and load the `arithmetic.add` calculations using the `CalculationFactory`:

 ```{code-block} ipython

 In [1]: ArithmeticAdd = CalculationFactory('arithmetic.add')

 ```

-The `CalculationFactory` is a useful and robust tool for loading calculations based on their *entry point*, e.g. `'arithmetic.add'` in this case.

 Now you need to gather the actual nodes that will be used as inputs for the calculation.
 If you remember from before, there are three inputs we need to define: